 Then one day I saw a movie called Alien, and that was it.
 Forever a sci-fi/horror nut!
 There was never any hope for me.
 ‘In space, no one can hear you scream.’

 Movies naturally led into books (of course it was Stephen King; how could it not be?
 But then came Clive Barker…), and that’s where I’ve been ever since – although one day, I’d love to make a movie… Or be involved with one.

 Marty Young is a Bram Stoker-nominated and Australian Shadows Award-winning writer and editor, and sometimes ghost hunter.
 He was the founding President of the Australian Horror Writers Association* from 2005-2010, and one of the creative minds behind the internationally acclaimed Midnight Echo magazine, for which he also served as Executive Editor until mid-2013.

-Marty’s essays on horror literature have been published in journals and university textbooks in Australia and India, and he was also co-editor of the award winning Macabre; A Journey through Australia’s Darkest Fears, a landmark anthology showcasing the best Australian horror stories from 1836 to the present.
+Marty’s essays on horror literature have been published in journals and university textbooks across the world, and he was also co-editor of the award winning Macabre; A Journey through Australia’s Darkest Fears, a landmark anthology showcasing the best Australian horror stories from 1836 to the present.

 Note: The background image on this website is a piece called The Colors of the Storm by the amazing Inga Nielsen.
 To see more of Inga’s work, click here.